 Heartworm prevention needs to be maintained for life.
 You can either choose to get a heartworm injection at your vet (usually given at 12 weeks, 6 months of age, and then every year), or you can give a monthly product yourself at home.
 Monthly products usually combine heartworm with intestinal worming, and some even combine flea and tick treatments in the mix too!

 Interceptor or Milbemax are popular heartworm treatment options which also include intestinal worming and tapeworm coverage.
 If you want to combine with flea treatment, some excellent puppy products include Advocate, Revolution, or Sentinel Spectrum.
-Finally, if you want to combine flea, worming and heartworm as well as tick protection, take a look at The Big 5 or Nexgard Spectra.
+Finally, if you want to combine flea, worming and heartworm as well as tick protection, take a look at The Big 5, Nexgard Spectra or Simparica Trio.

 As there are many options and loads of different combinations it may be best to have a chat with your vet or ask a Pet Circle vet for more advice about which products to give your puppy.